 - The New York State DOT: Integrating Data to Support Investment Decisions

-Chapter 5 – This chapter discusses the Conclusion about different agency approaches and Opportunities for Future Research.
+Chapter 5 – This chapter discusses the Conclusions about different agency approaches and opportunities for future research.

-To view and read more about the report, please CLICK on the link below.
+Please click the link below to view and read more about the report.
 Getting a copy may require payment.

 National Academies of Sciences, Engineering, and Medicine 2020.
 Asset Management Approaches to Identifying and Evaluating Assets Damaged Due to Emergency Events.
 Washington, DC: The National Academies Press. https://doi.org/10.17226/25825